jwelrynewone/docs/nibiru-book/content/perps.md

 **Position Size**

 Suppose a trader wanted exposure to 5 ETH through the purchase of a perpetual contract.
 On Nibi-Perps, going long on 5 ETH means that the trader buys the ETH perp with a **position size** of 5.
-Position size is computed as the position notional mutlipled by the mark price of the asset.
+Position size is computed as the position notional mutliplied by the mark price of the asset.

 ```go
 k = baseReserves * quoteReserves